Giants vs. Mets MLB Betting Odds, Trends & Prediction

 Giants vs. Mets MLB Betting Trends

-The total has gone OVER in 8 of San Francisco’s last 11 games
+Mets are 2-11 SU in their last 13 games played on a Saturday when playing at home.

-The total has gone OVER in 6 of NY Mets’ last 8 games
+Mets are 4-19 SU in their last 23 games played on a Saturday.

-Over/Under has gone OVER in 5 of San Francisco’s last 6 games on the road
+The total has gone OVER in 9 of San Francisco’s last 11 games.

 Giants vs. Mets MLB BETTING PREDICTION